20 Vegetables That Grow Perfectly in the Shade

 16. Experiment with Endive

 Endive has a slightly bitter crunch that makes a boring salad interesting.
 It naturally prefers cooler, shaded spots to prevent the leaves from turning woody.
-You want the soil rich and consistently damp before you plant the seeds.

 17. Grow Mache (Corn Salad)